What is neurosurgery?

 What is a brain tumor?

-It is an abnormal growth of cells within the brain, and it can be benign or malignant.
-Which affects different brain functions based on its location and size.
+It is an abnormal growth of cells within the brain, which can be benign or malignant; affecting various brain functions based on its location and size.

 Can brain surgery improve quality of life?

-Yes, surgery can improve quality of life by relieving pain, removing tumors, or correcting abnormalities that affect neurological function.
+Yes, surgery can improve quality of life by relieving pain, removing tumors, or correcting deformities that affect neurological functions.

 What are the early symptoms of brain tumors?

-Yes, in some cases, chemotherapy can be used alongside surgery and radiotherapy to treat malignant tumors or to shrink their size before surgery.
+Yes, in some cases chemotherapy can be used alongside surgery and radiation therapy to treat malignant tumors or to reduce their size before surgery.

 What is a stroke?

-A stroke occurs when blood flow to part of the brain stops; This leads to nerve cell damage, and may cause loss of motor, sensory, or speech functions.
+A stroke occurs when blood flow to a part of the brain is interrupted, causing damage to nerve cells, which can result in loss of motor, sensory, or speech functions.

 What are the risks of neurosurgery?

-Risks include infection, bleeding, loss of nerve function, and the formation of blood clots, which may affect recovery.
-These complications can be avoided by relying on the services of a doctor who is highly experienced and competent in performing this type of delicate surgery.
+Risks include infection, bleeding, loss of neurological functions, and blood clot formation, which can affect recovery.
+These complications can be avoided by relying on the services of a highly experienced and competent physician in performing such delicate surgeries.

 Can brain surgery be performed endoscopically?

-Yes, laparoscopic technology can be used to perform some brain and spine surgeries.
-This reduces surgical intervention and speeds up recovery.
+Yes, endoscopic techniques can be used to perform some surgical procedures in the brain and spine, reducing surgical intervention and speeding up recovery.

-Yes, surgery can be used in certain cases, such as a herniated disc, spinal stenosis, scoliosis, or to treat spinal tumors, or when conservative treatments fail to relieve pain.
+Yes, surgery can be resorted to in certain cases such as herniated discs, spinal stenosis, spinal curvature conditions, or to treat spinal tumors, or when conservative treatments fail to relieve pain.

 What is the cost of neurosurgery?